Purely Inseparable ring extensions: Towers of purely inseparable extensions

 \section{Towers of purely inseparable extensions}

-If $K\subset L$ is a purely inseparable field extension, then for any intermediate field $K\subset E\subset L$ we have that $K\subset E$ and $E\subset L$ are also purely inseparable extensions.
-Conversely, if $K\subset E$ and $E\subset L$ are purely inseparable extensions of fields, then it is clear that $K\subset L$ is purely inseparable again.
-On the contrary, these situations do not occur for ring extensions in general.
-More precisely, if $A\subset C$ is a purely inseparable extension of rings and $B$ is any $A$-subalgebra of $C$, then it is not true in general that $B\subset C$ nor $A\subset B$ are purely inseparable again.
-Besides, if $A\subset B$ and $B\subset C$ are purely inseparable ring extensions, then $A\subset C$ might not be purely inseparable.
+If $K\subset L$ is a purely inseparable field extension, then for any intermediate field $K\subset E\subset L$ the extensions $K\subset E$ and $E\subset L$ are also purely inseparable.
+Conversely, if $K\subset E$ and $E\subset L$ are purely inseparable extensions of fields, then the extension $K\subset L$ is also purely inseparable.
+On the contrary, these statements are no longer true when we move to the general context of purely inseparable ring extensions.
 We introduce the notion of purely inseparable tower to formalize these problems.

 \begin{definition} Let $A\subset B\subset C$ be a tower of rings.
 We say that $A\subset B\subset C$ is a \textit{purely inseparable tower} of rings if $A\subset C$, $A\subset B$ and $B\subset C$ are purely inseparable extensions.
 If $A\subset C$ has exponent one, a purely inseparable tower of rings is also called a \textit{Galois tower}. \end{definition}